 “To us in America the reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service, and with gratitude for the victory, both because of the thing from which it has freed us and because of the opportunity it has given America to show her sympathy with peace and justice in the councils of nations,” said President Woodrow Wilson.

 With that said, it wasn’t until the mid-1900s when Armistice Day was changed to Veterans Day.
 In 1954, President Dwight D. Eisenhower proclaimed that Armistice Day would be known as Veterans Day.
 Since then, Nov.
 11 has been recognized as Veterans Day in the United States.
+See the full list of flag holidays.

 The Purpose of Veterans Day